This page about milk for gout was last reviewed or updated on 18 April 2013.

 If you want to read the study itself you can download it at the British Medical Journal (BMJ) Publishing website.
 Costs GB£24.
 (US$38) at current exchange rates).

-Milk and gout references
+Milk for gout references

 (1) Nicola Dalbeth, Ruth Ames, Greg D Gamble, Anne Horne, Sumwai Wong, Barbara Kuhn-Sherlock, Alastair MacGibbon, Fiona M McQueen, Ian R Reid, Kate Palmano Effects of skim milk powder enriched with glycomacropeptide and G600 milk fat extract on frequency of gout flares: a proof-of-concept randomised controlled trial.
 Annals of the Rheumatic Diseases doi:10.1136/annrheumdis-2011-200156